Better Off Alone: Composition

-"Better Off Alone" is written in the key of G-sharp minor.
-The song is set in common time with a fast tempo of 137 beats per minute.
-The song follows a chord progression of E–Dm–Gm–F, and the vocals span from B3 to G4.
+"Better Off Alone" is written in the key of G# minor.
+It is set in common time, with a fast tempo of 137 beats per minute.
+The instruments follow a chord progression of E–Dm–Gm–F, and the vocals span from B3 to G4.

 With the turn of the century, "Better Off Alone" has been described as a turning point in the development of a commercialized techno sound.
 This sound is shared by related compositions such as "Blue (Da Ba Dee)" by Eiffel 65 that surfaced around the same time.
 Co-founder of Dash Berlin Jeffrey Sutorious stated, "It became such a huge chart hit around the world that many people categorised it as Euro Dance, when in fact it started out as vocal trance".
 Eelke Kalberg and Sebastiaan Molijn are Dash Berlin's other co-founders.
 Entertainment Weekly described the song as "techno-pop" while Spin described it as a "trance-fueled Eurodance".